neo4j/graphql/docs/rfcs/rfc-007-subscriptions.md

 ```

 #### Subscribe to relationships
 To provide support for relationship subscriptions, `connect` and `disconnect` events should be available.
+These subscriptions will trigger events containing the relationship data and the related nodes.

 Assuming the following typedefs:
 ```graphql